it's a dog's world

 Picture

-Have a safe and enjoyable summer season!
+Have a safe and enjoyable summer!

 Picture